Missions, Campaigns, Programs—What are we talking about?

 Program: When we refer to our programs, we mean one of the four medical fields in which surgeries are available through Solidarity Bridge and our partner organization, Puente de Solidaridad, on a permanent basis in Bolivia.
 We have four year-round programs: the General Surgery, Gynecologic Surgery, Heart Surgery, and Neurosurgery Programs.
 Bolivian patients in need of surgical care in these four specialties may visit our Bolivian partner offices at any time.
 Many patients are referred by a partner physician or partner hospital, while others learn about us through our community outreach or by word of mouth.
 Each patient is evaluated for financial eligibility to ensure that resources are channeled to those most in need.
 Patients approved for support are then scheduled for surgery.

 Mission or Mission Trip: Six or seven times a year, specialized teams of US medical volunteers, also known as missioners, travel to Bolivia for five- to ten-day medical mission trips.
 The trips are the backbone of our training and equipping work.
 Our missioner physicians—senior-level specialists in their fields—work alongside Bolivian partners with two medical goals: (1) to advance our partners’ training in specific skills and (2) to better understand and progressively help fill the Bolivians’ equipment and supply needs.
-Mission trips are generally associated with one of our four surgical programs, with the exception of the annual Multi-Specialty Mission Trip (MSMT) which provides clinical services in a variety of specialties in addition to general and gynecologic surgeries.
+Mission trips are generally associated with one of our four surgical programs, with the exception of the annual Multi-Specialty Mission Trip (MSMT) which provides clinical services in a variety of specialties in addition to surgeries.
 While our mission teams seek to equip medical communities and deliver complex medical treatment to those in need, these deeply significant efforts are just one part of our mission.
 At a deeper level, our mission teams and Bolivian colleagues strive to live the conviction that, as one human family, we are one - somos uno.

 Campaign: Just as US medical teams participate in mission trips to Bolivia, our Bolivian partner physicians carry out periodic campaigns in which they "set-up shop" in under-equipped hospitals to provide surgeries for patients unable to travel to larger hospitals.
 These teams of Bolivian professionals also train their peers during these intense three- to seven-day surgical campaigns.
 Since 2014, a mobile laparoscopic unit has allowed our Bolivian partners to offer general laparoscopic surgeries even in remote towns.
-In 2017, campaigns expanded to include gynecologic and heart surgeries.
+In 2017, campaigns expanded to include heart surgeries.

 Are there other terms in our communications that you would like us to explain?